onzfonz/comp227/src/content/9/en/part9b.md

 #### Exercise 9.9: validating the sign-in form

 Validate the sign-in form so that both username and password fields are required.
-Note that the `onSubmit` callback implemented in the previous exercise, **should not be called** if the form validation fails.
+Notice that the `onSubmit` callback implemented in the previous exercise, **should not be called** if the form validation fails.

 The current implementation of the `FormikTextInput` component should display an error message if a touched field has an error.
 Emphasize this error message by giving it a red color.